dadahcr2/reference/_posts/Chests/2026-08-08-Understanding-style-rewards.md

 Average | 66
 Average/25 | 2.64

-However, unlike the PE Shop, the reward is not chosen so the value is less, say each reward is worth 50 PE Points on average (i.e. 1 Shard Reward = 2 PE Points).
-This is consistent with the 40 PE Point cost of 20 Gauge Shards.
+However, unlike the PE Shop, the reward is not chosen so the value is less; say each reward is worth 50 PE Points on average (i.e. 1 Shard Reward = 2 PE Points), which is consistent with the 40 PE Point cost of 20 Gauge Shards.

-The same reward will not be given twice in a row from the same vehicle (with the possible exception of the Legendary Part)
+The same reward will not be received consecutively (with the possible exception of the Legendary Part)

-Shards may also be available from various special events, but the main sources or Style Shards and Points are various chests.
+Shards may also be available from various special events, but the main sources or Style Shards and Points are from various chests.

-Some types are shards are more difficult to get, and they are split into four categories: Rare(Gauge), Epic(Tracks/Name), Legendary(Aura) and Mythic(Trail).
+Some types are shards are more rare than others, They are split into four categories: Rare(Gauge), Epic(Tracks/Name), Legendary(Aura) and Mythic(Trail).
 The more rare, the fewer shards are received at a time.
 For example, 10-20 Guage Shards vs only 1 Trail Shard.
-Also the number of style rewards vary by shart type, e.g. each gauge shard provides one style reward, but a trail shard is provides 10.
+Also the number of style rewards vary by shard rarity, Each gauge shard provides one style reward, but 2 per Epic(Tracks/Name), 4 per Legendary(Aura)  and 10 per Mythic(Trail).
 More details below:

 Shard Type | Rarity | Range | Average | E[Style Reward] | # to Unlock | Points Req.
 :—: | :—: | :—: | :—: | :—: | :—: | :—: